megazear7/orison/src/partials/documentation/getting-started.md

 ### Enhancing pages with layouts

 Layouts can be used to provide html that should exist on every page.
-Layouts should export a method which takes a page template and then renders a full html page.
-For example if you could create the following layout.js file:
+Layouts also export a function which receives a context parameter and then renders a full html page plugging in the page html by using the `context.page.html` attribute.
+For example you could create the following layout.js file:

 #### /src/pages/layout.js
 ```js